mondediefr/fluxbb_to_flarum/readme.md

 ./run clean
 ```

-To remove reset and remove all containers, run :
+To reset and remove all containers, run :

 ```bash
 ./run remove